9.3 Exchanges between young people and policy-makers on global issues

 On this page

-The EU Youth Conferences organised twice a year are another mechanism for exchange of views with politicians.
+The EU Youth Conferences organised twice a year is another mechanism for exchange of views with politicians.
 The official Bulgarian delegates who participate in these conferences are selected by means of contest organised by the NYF and the Ministry of Youth and Sports.
 Candidates need to be young people or representatives of youth organisations experienced in the field at the age of 15 to 29 years, or youth workers (without age limits).

-Structured dialogue is a tool that ensures that young people’s opinion has been taken into account for the formation of youth-related policies within the European Union.
+Structured dialogue (now the EU Youth Dialogue) in the youth sector is also a tool that ensures that young people’s opinion has been taken into account for the formation of youth-related policies within the European Union.
 In order to achieve this, structured dialogue unites young people, youth organisations, representatives of youth organisations and policy-makers across the EU to jointly discuss issues relevant to young people and to get involved in the youth policy at national and European level.